Mountain Fire Lookout Tower

-The Mountain Fire Lookout Tower was restored again in 2015-2016 through a partnership between the Lakewood-Laona Ranger District of the Chequamegon-Nicolet National Forest with financial assistance from the Oconto County Economic Development Corporation, numerous local businesses, organizations, communities and residents.
+The Mountain Fire Lookout Tower was built in 1935 by the U.S. Forest Service and the Civilian Conservation Corps.
+It was once a part of an extensive lookout tower network in the former Nicolet National Forest.
+The Mountain Fire Lookout Tower was the first tower in Wisconsin to be placed on the National Historic Lookout Register and the National Register of Historic Places.
+It also was the 41st lookout tower to be registered in the United States.
+The tower was removed from service in 1970 and restored in 1994.The Mountain Fire Lookout Tower was restored again in 2015-2016 through a partnership between the Lakewood-Laona Ranger District of the Chequamegon-Nicolet National Forest with financial assistance from the Oconto County Economic Development Corporation, numerous local businesses, organizations, communities, and residents.
 Employees from the Lakewood-Laona Ranger District spent more than 500 hours doing the restoration work.
-“This was a great partnership and community effort,” said Greyling Brandt, Recreation Program Manager on the Lakewood-Laona Ranger District.
-“Together we were able to restore the tower and now can open it to visitors again to get an up close look at a piece of Wisconsin’s history.”
+“This was a great partnership and community effort,” said Greyling Brandt, Recreation Program Manager in the Lakewood-Laona Ranger District.
+“Together, we were able to restore the tower and now can open it to visitors again to get an up-close look at a piece of Wisconsin’s history.”

-Today, the 100-foot steel tower with a 7-by-7 foot cab is one of the few remaining lookouts on the east side of the Chequamegon-Nicolet National Forest.
+Today, the 100-foot steel tower with a 7-by-7-foot cab is one of the few remaining lookouts on the east side of the Chequamegon-Nicolet National Forest.

-HoursThe Mountain Fire Lookout Tower will open on Monday, May 14, 2018 for the season and close on Wednesday, October 31, 2018.
-Site hours are 8:00am till sunset.
+HoursThe Mountain Fire Lookout Tower will open on May 1, 2023 (weather depending) for the season and close on November 1, 2023.
+Site hours are 8:00 am to sunset.
 This site is free, but donations are always accepted.